History of Rob Gronkowski in Timeline

 It's Good to Be Gronk

-September 10, 2015: Three Touchdown Performance
+September 10, 2015: Three Touchdown Performance Against Steelers

-November 29, 2015: Knee Injury Against Broncos
+November 29, 2015: Right Knee Injury Against Broncos

 2015: Launch of Gronk Fitness

-2015: Appearance in Film Entourage
+2015: Appearance in "Entourage" film

-In 2015, Gronkowski appeared as a fictionalized version of himself in the film Entourage.
+In 2015, Gronkowski appeared as a fictionalized version of himself in the film "Entourage".

 Loading Video...

-2015: Living off Business Earnings
+2015: Living off Business Ventures

 In 2015, Gronkowski stated that he had not spent any of the money he made from his NFL contracts and strictly lived off the earnings from his business ventures, endorsement deals, and appearance fees.